 30.8.1.1 Purpose.
-The purpose of the security requirement is to ensure that adequate funding is available to be used to pay the costs of decommissioning and site reclamation, including removal of individual arrays and other above-ground project improvements subject to permit in the event of abandonment of individual panels or abandonment of the entire project.
+The purpose of the security requirement is to ensure that adequate funding is available to be used to pay the costs of vegetative maintenance and site decommissioning and reclamation, including removal of individual solar structures and other above-ground project improvements subject to permit in the event of abandonment of the entire project.
+Should any funds be used for buffer screening maintenance, the operator must refill the security at 100% of the cost of repair.
+Should any funds be used for buffer screening maintenance, a fee of 25% of the total cost of the repair will be charged to the project owner.